Mukil2K7/Mukil2K7/README.md

 ## 👨‍💻 About Me

-I'm a Mechatronics Engineering student interested in building practical solutions at the intersection of **mechanical systems, electronics, programming, and automation**.
+I'm a **Mechatronics Engineering student** interested in building practical solutions at the intersection of mechanical systems, electronics, programming, and automation.

 My interests include **robotics, industrial automation, embedded systems, IoT, intelligent machines, and machine learning for engineering applications**.